 Maybe seeing the Acropolis and enjoying the landscape is not all that you came to Greece for.
-Maybe, your materialistic tendencies need to be fulfilled with a little bit of Greek shopping to enrich your trip as well.
+Maybe, your materialistic tendencies need to be fulfilled with a little bit of Greek shopping.
 Well, we are not here to judge.
-What we are here for, is to help you and inform you about the best places to shop in Athens, whether you're into high end or high street fashion.
+What we are here for, is to help you and inform you about the best places to shop in Athens, whether you're into the high end or high street fashion.

 The basics: Ermou street